rjspencer/docs/theming.md

 		...
 	{/module:ModuleName}

-The following options are an example of two options that are available on most modules.
+The following options are an example of two options that are available on most listing modules.
 All of the available options for a particular `{module}` can be found by the documentation for that specific modules elsewhere in these docs.

 `pagination`